Our firm

 As described in the above, our assessment is that our activities and the way we are organised mean a low risk for a negative impact on any fundamental human rights or decent working conditions.
 However, to address regulatory requirements and provide our employees with guidance on what, and what not to do – the various entities in Pareto Securities are subject to several written instructions and policies which directly or indirectly will reduce any remaining risk of our organisation or activities resulting in negative consequences for fundamental human rights or decent working conditions.

-In our organisation, the key mitigating measures that have been deployed within our own business is mainly to implement written instructions and policies which apply to all employees, as well as introducing new provisions in our standard terms, which our client contractually agrees to.
+In our organisation, the key mitigating measures that have been deployed within our own business is mainly to implement written instructions and policies which apply to all employees, as well as introducing provisions in our standard terms, which our client contractually agrees to.
 In respect of written instructions and policies, each new employee confirms to the relevant Pareto Securities entity that they have read and understood the written instructions in place and in the initial phase of their employment – they typically attend introduction courses held by the Compliance department where key instructions are mentioned and addressed.

 In our supply chain, all business partners and suppliers of goods and services to Pareto Securities are assessed prior to the order/entering any contract in relation to relevant risks with using the supplier, including sustainability risk and human rights risk.
 The Chief Operating Officer is responsible for these assessments.